isaacs/path-scurry/README.md

   directories themselves from being included in the result set.
   Use `filter` for that.

+Note that TypeScript return types will only be inferred properly from static analysis if the `withFileTypes` option is omitted, or a constant `true` or `false` value.

 ### Class `PathWalker`

 The main interface.
 Defaults to an appropriate class based on